gomorpheus/morpheus-apidoc/source/includes/_cypher.md

 Parameter | Default | Description
 --------- | ------- | -----------
-ttl      | 32 days | Time to Live in seconds, or a human readable format eg. '15m', 8h, '7d'
+ttl      | 32 days | Time to Live in seconds, or a human readable format eg. `15m`, `8h`, `7d`

 The `secret` engine is capable of storing the entire JSON object as key=value pairs, or just a single string.
-To pass a string, use the `value` query parameter instead of JSON.
+To pass a string, use the `value` query parameter instead of JSON or pass query parameter `type=string`.

 The `ttl` payload key is a special key that if present will be parsed and used as the `ttl` parameter (lease duration in seconds).